Architecture of Thailand: Ayutthaya era (15th–18th century CE)

+Replica of Sanphet Prasat Palace at Ancient Siam in Samut Prakan.

 Rattanakosin era

 During the reign of King Rama III, Thai art and architecture was influenced by Chinese styles, through trade and diplomacy.
 Chinese-style buildings were called Keng (เก๋ง) or Keng Chin (เก๋งจีน) derived from the Teochew word 宮 (gêng, “palace, temple; shrine”).
 Keng had already existed since the Ayutthaya period but most of them were destroyed, due to the war with the Burmese.
 King Rama IV, Rama V, and Rama VI often built in Western-style or Hybrid-style.